zetavg/chromium-website/site/chromium-os/developer-library/guides/chromiumos-board-porting-guide/private-boards/index.md

 ---
 breadcrumbs:
-- - /chromium-os
-  - Chromium OS
-- - /chromium-os/how-tos-and-troubleshooting
-  - How Tos and Troubleshooting
-- - /chromium-os/how-tos-and-troubleshooting/chromiumos-board-porting-guide
+- - /chromium-os/developer-library/guides/chromiumos-board-porting-guide
-  - Chromium OS Board Porting Guide
+  - ChromiumOS > Developer Library > Guides > ChromiumOS Board Porting Guide
 page_name: private-boards
-title: Creating Private Board Overlays
+title: Creating private board overlays
 ---

 [TOC]

 ## Introduction

-In the main [Chromium OS Board Porting Guide](/chromium-os/how-tos-and-troubleshooting/chromiumos-board-porting-guide), we covered how to create a new board overlay for a project.
+In the main [ChromiumOS Board Porting Guide](/chromium-os/developer-library/guides/chromiumos-board-porting-guide), we covered how to create a new board overlay for a project.
 The goal there was to create a board that'd be published for anyone to build themselves.
 However, it is not uncommon for people to want to develop their boards in secret before launch, or to have a few pieces that never get publicly released.
-Chromium OS provides a framework for that too, and this guide covers that.
+ChromiumOS provides a framework for that too, and this guide covers that.

 Note that this guide is not standalone.
 You should be familiar with the